palmerovicdev/ia-final-project-front-pl/iafinalprojectfront/README.md

 A Flutter project based on the premise of an application that students can use for their study sesions.
 ## Introduction

-The application is divided into three main parts:
+The application is divided into four main parts:

 - Number Translator
 - Score